supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span>.
 This line shows you when it is best to go to bed.
 - <span style="padding: 3px; color: white; background-color: red;">Red line</span>.
 This line shows you when it is best to wake up (naturally, without an alarm).
 - <span style="padding: 3px; background-color: yellow;">Yellow line</span>.
 This line should fall approximately in the middle of each sleep block, and it shows the "maximum of circadian sleepiness".
 - <span style="padding: 3px; border: 2px solid red; border-image: none; background-color: cyan;">Aqua dots</span>.
 These dots predict the dip in you alertness levels during the day.
-They can be used to figure out when it's the optimal time to nap.
+They can be used to figure out when it's the optimal nap time.

 So, to summarise the relevant bits:
 - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span> = bedtime.